gormes-EPIC/TemperatureInColor/README.md

 ## Part 3: Temperature Decay

 1. Modify your program above to send your  output to a new file, `temperature.csv`, instead of printing to the terminal.
-2. The next step is to record temperature decay of hot air.
+2. The next step is to record temperature decay of cold air.
 Place your sensor under a box.
-Place a hand warmer on the lid of the box.
+Place an ice pack in the box.
 The temperature inside should slowly rise.
-After 5 minutes, quickly remove the hand warmer and record until the temperature returns to the average room temperature.
+After 5 minutes, quickly remove the ice pack and record until the temperature returns to the average room temperature.

 - [ ]  Upload `temperature.csv` and your code file, `temperature.py` to your repository.
 ## Part 4: Plotting and Results